amgelo00/ARMulator-unicorn-V2/README.md

 ---

 ## 1. Introduction
-## THIS IS AN ALTERNATIVE VERSION OF : https://github.com/ByteBea/ARMulator-Unicorn-v1 For further info see the other repo
+## THIS IS AN ALTERNATIVE VERSION OF : https://github.com/ByteBea/ARMulator-Unicorn-v1.
+For further info, click this link.

 **ARMulator-Unicorn** is a modern ARM emulator built on top of [Unicorn Engine](https://www.unicorn-engine.org/), replacing the legacy pure-Python interpreter with a high-performance JIT compilation backend.
 It provides an integrated development environment for ARM assembly education, featuring code assembly, execution, debugging, and state visualization.